nl-design-system/overheidsbrede-portalen-community/README.md

 <!-- @license CC0-1.0 -->

-# Example Design System

-This design system is based on the NL Design System architecture.

-For more info about the NL Design System and learn about things happening in our open source community, join the `#nl-design-system` Slack via [praatmee.codefor.nl](https://praatmee.codefor.nl)!
+# Overheidsbrede portalen

+This storybook contains a collection of portal (Mijn Omgeving) templates built with NL Design System components, and using validated patterns.

 ## Code of Conduct